 Chuck has produced two CDs, one featuring “Buffet Music,” commissioned by Hampden-Sydney College for the Buffet Trio, and the other an all original solo album, partially recorded in the Cistern, an empty two-million-gallon water storage tank in Port Townsend, Washington.
 The Cistern’s 20 to 40 second reverberation time enables the bassoon to play chords among other magical effects.
 “Sonate en Trio” is included in the Meyer Media recording by Mélomanie Florescence.
 “Lyric Seasons” was released in 2012 on CD Baby, iTunes, and Amazon.

 Working with librettist Bill Bly, Chuck completed his second opera, Young Meister Bach, a one-act based on mishaps in the early career of J. S. Bach.
 It premiered March 1 and 2, and May 3 and 10, 2014 in Bethlehem and Philadelphia, commissioned and produced by the Bach Festival of Bethlehem.
-Chuck has completed two suites for solo piano (now available on his Soundcloud page), also somewhat inspired by Bach and the baroque dances of Bach’s solo instrumental suites, as well as a wind quintet, and two sets of variations, the first on Stravinsky’s little known bassoon duo Lied Ohne Name, and the second a bassoon quartet, variations on Berlioz’ Chant de Brander.
+Chuck completed two suites for solo piano (now available on his Soundcloud page), also somewhat inspired by Bach and the baroque dances of Bach’s solo instrumental suites, as well as a wind quintet, and two sets of variations, the first on Stravinsky’s little known bassoon duo Lied Ohne Name, and the second a bassoon quartet, variations on Berlioz’ Chant de Brander.
 This composition entitled Berlioz Rat was premiered by the North American French Bassoon Quartet in August 2018 in Granada, Spain for the IDRS.
-His 8-part piece for baritone voice, oboe, viola, ‘cello, and piano, based on the poetry of Jeffrey Harrison was premiered on March 16, 2019 for Market Street Music in Wilmington, Delaware and on March 17 for the German Society of Pennsylvania in Philadelphia.
-Another new project is a one-act opera for young audiences, “Yorgie Yorgensen, the Pop-Cycle, and the Sausage Bassoon,” with librettist Vincent Marinelli.
-To see a 6-minute video of two scenes from this work in progress, please follow this link:
+His 8-part set of songs and narrations for baritone voice, violin, viola, ‘cello, and piano, based on the poetry of Jeffrey Harrison was premiered on March 16, 2019 for Market Street Music in Wilmington, Delaware and on March 17 for the German Society of Pennsylvania in Philadelphia.
+A new opera project is a one-act for young audiences, “Yorgie Yorgensen, the Pop-Cycle, and the Sausage Bassoon,” with librettist Vincent Marinelli.
+To see a 6-minute video of two scenes from this work in progress, please press play: